blakegearin/codeowners-helper/README.md

 Codeowners Helper is a command-line interface for CODEOWNERS maintenance for teams with lots of repos on GitHub Enterprise.

+## Features

+* Multiple ways to input required parameters or skip optional ones
+* Progress bar to keep you informed
+* Detailed results are displayed in tables
+* Messages are color- & symbol-coded for easy reading

 ## Prerequisites

 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/) — 2.6 recommended